Categories: Off-topic

 Because most of the present tense polite verb suffixes end in “yo”, and verbs are always found at the ends of sentences, Korean has a distinct sound even if you don’t know the language - just listen for “yo” before each (inter-sentence) pause.

-As noted earlier, markers are used to indicate the role of words in a sentence.
-The sentence “the book is on the desk” is:
+As an example of this structure, the sentence “the book is on the desk” is:

 책은 책상 위에 있어요